kcmhub/KCM/README.md

 You can open issues or feedback directly on our GitHub repo.
 We also welcome feature suggestions, bug reports, and license requests.

-📮 For private requests or free license keys, please contact [contact@elite-group.fr](mailto:contact@elite-group.fr).
+📮 For private requests or free license keys, please contact [contact@kcmhub.io](mailto:contact@kcmhub.io).

 ---